A Survey on Multi-Task Learning

-Based on the definition of MTL, we focus on supervised learning tasks in this section since most MTL studies fall in this setting.
-For other types of tasks, we review them in the next section.
-In the setting of supervised learning tasks, usually a task $\mathcal{T}_i$ is accompanied by a training dataset $\ds_i$ consisting of $n_i$ training samples, i.e., $\ds_i=\{\mathbf{x}^i_j,y^i_j\}_{j=1}^{n_i}$, where $\mathbf{x}^i_j\in\mathbb{R}^{d_i}$ is the $j$th training instance in $\mathcal{T}_i$ and $y^i_j$ is its label.
+Based on the definition of MTL, we focus on supervised learning tasks in this section since most MTL studies fall in this setting and for other types of tasks, we review them in the next section.
+In the setting of supervised learning tasks, a task $\mathcal{T}_i$ is usually accompanied by a training dataset $\ds_i$ consisting of $n_i$ training samples, i.e., $\ds_i=\{\mathbf{x}^i_j,y^i_j\}_{j=1}^{n_i}$, where $\mathbf{x}^i_j\in\mathbb{R}^{d_i}$ is the $j$th training instance in $\mathcal{T}_i$ and $y^i_j$ is its label.
 We denote by $\mathbf{X}^i$ the training data matrix for $\mathcal{T}_i$, i.e., $\mathbf{X}^i=(\mathbf{x}^i_1,\ldots,\mathbf{x}^i_{n_i})$.
-When different tasks share the same training data samples, i.e., $\mathbf{X}^i=\mathbf{X}^j$ for $i\ne j$, MTL reduces to multi-label learning or multi-output regression.
-Here we consider a general setting for MTL that at least two out of all the $\mathbf{X}^i$'s are different or a more general setting that all the $\mathbf{X}^i$'s are different from each other.
 When different tasks lie in the same feature space implying that $d_i$ equals $d_j$ for any $i\ne j$, this setting is the homogeneous-feature MTL, and otherwise it corresponds to heterogeneous-feature MTL.
 Without special explanation, the default MTL setting is the homogeneous-feature MTL.
 Here we need to distinguish the heterogeneous-feature MTL from the heterogeneous MTL.
 In \cite{ykx09}, the heterogeneous MTL is considered to consist of different types of supervised tasks including classification and regression problems, and here we generalize it to a more general setting that the heterogeneous MTL consists of tasks with different types including supervised learning, unsupervised learning, semi-supervised learning, reinforcement learning, multi-view learning and graphical models.
-The opposite to the heterogeneous MTL is the homogeneous MTL which consist of tasks with only one type.
+The opposite to the heterogeneous MTL is the homogeneous MTL which consists of tasks with only one type.
 In a word, the homogeneous and heterogeneous MTL differ in the type of learning tasks while the homogeneous-feature MTL is different from the heterogeneous-feature MTL in terms of the original feature representations.
 Similarly, without special explanation, the default MTL setting is the homogeneous MTL.

-In order to characterize the relatedness in the definition of MTL, there are three issues to be addressed: when to share, what to share, and how to share.
+In order to characterize the relatedness in the definition of MTL, there are three issues to be addressed: when to share, what to share and how to share.